I can’t believe I’ve already written over 100 blog posts here at I Spy Fabulous.

 For your site, invest in the one-time purchase of a Genesis Framework to give your blog the legs it needs to support plug-ins, any monetization efforts, and basically grow wherever you want it to grow.

 A premium theme sits on top of the Genesis framework and gives you lots of cool widgets and stylistic options.
-Here are a few places to get very highly rated, super mobile responsive, chic AF WordPress themes:
+Here are a few places to get very highly rated, super mobile responsive, chic AF WordPress themes, but I really like StudioPress.

 2. Write Evergreen Content